-As of June 30, 2005, the Agency is exposed to credit risk on the swaps that have a positive fair value, which total \$198,848.
+As of June 30, 2006, the Agency is exposed to credit risk on the swaps that have a positive fair value, which total \$4,419,096.
 Of the swaps with negative fair value, the Agency is not exposed to credit risk.
 However, the swap exposes the Agency to basis risk should the relationship between LIBOR and TBMA converge, changing the synthetic rate on the bonds.
 The swap counterparty has guaranteed all payments and is rated AA+/AA-/AA by Moody's Investor Services, Standard & Poor's, and Fitch, respectively.
 To mitigate potential credit risk, the counterparty has entered into a Credit Support Agreement with Citigroup Global Marketing as a credit enhancement.

-Due to the difference among the variable rate indices, the swaps had a net negative fair value of \$4,840,349 as of June 30, 2005.
-The swap's negative fair value may be countered by a reduction in total interest payments required under the variable-rate bonds, creating a lower synthetic fixed interest rate.
-Because the coupons on the government's variable-rate bonds adjust to changing interest rates, the bonds do not have a corresponding fair value increase.
+Due to the difference among the variable rate indices, the swaps had a net positive fair value of \$3,054,911 as of June 30, 2006.
+The coupons on the government's variable-rate bonds adjust to changing interest rates, the bonds do not have a corresponding fair value increase.
 All valuations are as of the valuation date indicated.
 Mid-Market or indicative unwind valuations may be derived from broker quotations or from proprietary models that take into consideration estimates about relevant present and future market conditions as well as the size and liquidity of the position and any related actual or potential hedging transactions.
-Valuations may yield different results.
+Valuations based on other models or different assumptions may yield different results.

 As noted above, the swap exposes the Agency to basis risk should the relationship between LIBOR and the actual variable rates converge, changing the synthetic rate on the bonds.
-The effect of this difference in basis is indicated by the difference between the intended synthetic rate and the synthetic rate as of June 30, 2005.
+The effect of this difference in basis is indicated by the difference between the intended synthetic rate and the synthetic rate as of June 30, 2006.
 If a change occurs that results in the rates moving to convergence, the expected cost savings may not be realized.